-Medicare is a federal healthcare insurance program available to all Americans once they turn 65.
+Medicare is a federal healthcare insurance program available to Americans once they turn 65.
 Those who are disabled and under 65 may also be eligible to enroll for Medicare.
 Medicare coverage can cover inpatient hospital stays, care in a skilled nursing center, hospice care and some home health care.

-Medicare’s different parts help cover specific services:
+Medicare’s specific services:

 Medicare Part A (Hospital Insurance)